-Enhancing and expanding our digital business.
-Our website serves two roles: to generate direct channel sales and profits and to communicate with our customers in an interactive, enjoyable way to reinforce the Ulta brand and drive traffic to our stores and website.
-We continue to aggressively develop and add new website features and functionality, marketing programs, product assortment and new brands and multi-channel integration points.
-We intend to establish ourselves over time as a leading online beauty resource by providing our customers with a rich online experience for information on key trends and products, editorial content, expanded assortments, leading website features and functionality and social media content.
-Through our continued enhancements and multi-channel marketing initiatives, we believe we are well positioned to capitalize on the growth of Internet sales of beauty products.
-We believe our website and retail stores provide our customers with an integrated multi-channel shopping experience and increased flexibility for their beauty buying needs.
+Expanding our digital business.
+Our e-commerce platform serves two roles: to generate direct channel sales and profits and to communicate with our customers in an interactive, enjoyable way to reinforce the Ulta brand and drive traffic to our stores and website.
+We continue to aggressively develop and add new website features and functionality, marketing programs, product assortment, new brands and multi-channel integration points.
+We intend to establish ourselves as a leading online beauty resource by providing our customers with a rich online experience for information on key trends and products, editorial content, expanded assortments, best in class features and functionality and social media content.
+In 2013 we relaunched ulta.com with enhanced content and capabilities and believe we are well positioned to capitalize on the growth of e-commerce sales of beauty products.
+We believe our website and retail stores provide our customers with an integrated shopping experience and increased flexibility for their beauty buying needs.